Google text adventure: How to play Google’s new Easter egg game

 Open Google Chrome and go to google.com.
 You can use Mozilla Firefox as well, but it’s a little different.

 In Google’s search bar type Text Adventure

-Next, you can use the keyboard shortcut to access the inspector tool (ctrl+shift+J on PC or cmd+shift+J on Mac).
-Or, you can simply right-click on any blank space on the webpage and select ‘Inspect.’
+Next, you can use the keyboard shortcut to access the inspector tool (ctrl+shift+J on PC or cmd+option+I on Mac).

 The Inspect Element page will open, type Yes to play.